This page includes frequently asked questions (FAQs) about Brad Bayliff, hiring a lawyer, and your relationship with Bayliff Law Firm PLLC.

 The Board Certification process is rigorous and thorough with stringent, ongoing requirements after initial certification.
 An applicant must:

 - have been in practice at least five years with three years of substantial involvement in an area of law,

 - complete TBLS-approved Continuing Legal Education course requirements,

 - furnish at least 10 qualified, vetted references,

 - pass a comprehensive, daylong, specialty area examination.

 AV® Preeminent™: The highest peer rating standard.
 This rating signifies that the lawyer’s reviewed peers rank him or her at the highest level of professional excellence for their legal knowledge, communication skills and ethical standards.
 Martindale-Hubbell™ has been rating lawyers for 130 years.

 NITA® Advocate – The NITA® Advocate completes intensive, multi-day hands-on programs in case development, deposition skills, and trial advocacy skills.
 Highly-skilled faculty utilizing NITA’s renowned methodology teach all classes.
 The National Institute for Trial Advocacy’s team of practicing lawyers, professors and judges dedicates its efforts to the training and development of skilled and ethical legal advocates to improve the adversarial justice system.

 Texas Bar College – The Texas Bar College is an honorary society of lawyers among the best trained attorneys in Texas.
 Members are qualified attorneys interested in both high ethical standards and improved training for all Texas attorneys.

-What do your board certification, NITA Advocate designation, Martindale-Hubbell rating, and membership in the State Bar College mean to me?
+What do your board certification, NITA Advocate designation, Martindale-Hubbell rating, and membership as a Fellow in the State Bar College mean to me?